luzpaz/pivy_trackers-wiki/Home.md

 Check out the [[Scenegraph]] documentation to learn more.

-#### Atomic Traits
+#### Traits
-It's done using traits - 'atomic' tracker features which encapsulate one or several scenegraph nodes and related functions.
+Traits are 'atomic' tracker features which encapsulate one or several scenegraph nodes and related functions.
 By inheriting specific traits in a custom pivy_tracker class, specific features / functions can be implemented a la carte (node picking / selection, dragging, geometry, styling, and input events for example).

 Check out the [[traits]] documentation to learn more.